 xinput disable 13

-This will immediately disable the touchscreen of a device (as per the above example).
+This will immediately disable a device’s touchscreen (as per the above example).
 And to enable, simply run:

 xinput enable 13

-Also, note that the device IDs can vary based on your system, and also they might get changed after every reboot if you plug-in any devices.
-So, careful while using this command in a shell script for automation.
+Also, note that the device IDs can vary based on your system, and also they might get changed after every reboot if you plug in any devices.
+So, be careful while using this command in a shell script for automation.

-This trick is very handy when you have multiple keyboards, mouse, or touch devices attached to the system.
-You can then disable or enable as per your need to prevent any accidental use of devices such as a touchpad.
+This trick is convenient when multiple keyboards, mouse(s), or touch devices are attached to the system.
+You can then disable or enable it as per your need to prevent any accidental use of devices such as a touchpad.